ateamjkr/posts/vboxdbg.md

 * Login as `root`/`root` and see `uid=0` when typing `id` on the prompt :-P

 ##### Step 1 - Search memory
-As we are searching for a known string in memory so in VBoxDbg console the command `sa` is used.
+I was searching for a known string in memory so in VBoxDbg console the command `sa` was used.
 It searches for an ASCII string in the memory of the virtual machine:

 ```
 VBoxDbg> help sa